Why Is My Succulent Dying? (11 Reasons and How to Fix Them)

 Succulents are native to arid regions that get lots of sunlight, so why would they die from too much sun?

-A sunburned succulent will have brown spots, crispy leaves and will be generally wilted.
+A sunburned succulent will have brown spots and crispy leaves and will generally be wilted.

-Succulents need plenty of bright, indirect sunlight to thrive.
-If they don’t get enough light, they’ll start to stretch out in search of the sun and eventually die.
+Succulents need plenty of bright, indirect light to thrive.
+If they don’t get enough light, they’ll stretch out searching for the sun and eventually die.

-Succulents need at least four hours of sunlight per day, preferably in the morning or afternoon.
+Succulents need at least four hours of sunlight daily, preferably in the morning or afternoon.

 If your succulent isn’t getting enough light, you can move it to a spot where it will get more sun.